lpuettmann/patent-automat/README.md

 To run:
 ---------------------------
 1. Search through weekly patent grant text files and save where each new patent starts.
 Also save the technology classification number (sometimes called OCU).
-As the file formatting changes, we currently run the analysis separately for periods with different formatting:
+As the file formatting changes, we currently run the analysis separately for periods with different formatting.
+These files then save `.mat` files `patent_index_[year].mat` into folder *patent_index*.
 	1. Run `find_patents_part1.m`.
 Years: 1976-2001
 	2. Run `find_patents_part2.m`.
 Years: 2002-2004
 	3. Run `find_patents_part3.m`.
 Years: 2005-2015
-	4. Copy all `.mat` files `patent_index_[year].mat` into folder *patent_index*.
 2. Search for keyword through (the same) weekly patent grant text files.
 It draws on the  previously constructed patent indices.
+These files then save `.mat` files `patent_keyword_appear_[year].mat` into folder *matches*.
 	1. Run `analyze_patent_text_part1.m`.
 Years: 1976-2001
 	2. Run `analyze_patent_text_part2.m`.
 Years: 2002-2004
 	3. Run `analyze_patent_text_part3.m`.
 Years: 2005-2015
-	4. Copy all `.mat` files `patent_keyword_appear_[year].mat` into folder *matches*.
 3. In folder *make_figures*, run scripts to visualize findings.
 	1. Run `summarize_matches` first.
 	2. Make the visualizations you like.
 The most important ones are probably the following: